Dir: Errol Morris

-I was frustrated by Errol Morris’ last film, the rather unedifying STANDARD OPERATING PROCEDURE, because it addressed a hugely important series of events (the torture at Abu Grahib prison in Iraq) and really only scratched the surface.
-After that dark work, Morris has returned with a film that tells an extraordinary story, but does so with a lightness that has been missed in his work since MR DEATH, and not only is this a return to form and a much more complete work than SOP, it may also be his single most enjoyable film.
+I was frustrated by Errol Morris’ last film, the unedifying Standard Operating Procedure, because it addressed a hugely important series of events (the torture at Abu Grahib prison in Iraq) and only scratched the surface.
+After that dark work, Morris has returned with a film that tells an extraordinary story, but does so with a lightness that has been missed in his work since Mr Death, and not only is this a return to form and a much more complete work than his last, it may also be his single most enjoyable film.

 There is also an amusing interview with a Daily Express reporter who covered the McKinney story, and seems to have a particular fondness, even now, for the term ‘spread eagled’.
 The film talks to only a handful of people, which works to its advantage, by giving the whole a consistent voice.
 It’s a film that questions Joyce’s story regularly, but largely allows her to tell it.
 The only question that really feels missed here is a follow up when Joyce says, of Kirk’s account of what happened in that cottage, words to the effect that ‘if you tell a lie often enough, you start to believe it’.
 I wish Morris had asked her there if that’s what she had done in the past 35 years.

-Despite the seriousness of the initial story, TABLOID is often funny, especially when it reveals how, 30 years after the Kirk Anderson affair, Joyce McKinney ended up in the news again.
+Despite the seriousness of the initial story, Tabloid is often funny, especially when it reveals how, 30 years after the Kirk Anderson affair, Joyce McKinney ended up in the news again.
 That said, it’s also a sad film, another of Morris’ many films about eccentric and somewhat isolated people.
-Whether or not you remember the name Joyce McKinney from the mid seventies, TABLOID is highly recommended.
+Whether or nto you remember the name Joyce McKinney from the mid seventies, Tabloid is highly recommended.
 It’s the best kind of documentary, telling a story so outlandish you wouldn’t believe it as fiction in a way that is completely engaging and entertaining.★★★★☆